ajokela/retro-z80-emulator/README.md

 # RetroShield Z80 Emulator (Rust)

 A Z80 emulator written in Rust for testing [RetroShield Z80](https://8bitforce.com/about/) firmware.
-Includes both a simple passthrough emulator and a full-featured TUI debugger.
+Includes a simple passthrough emulator, a full-featured TUI debugger, and a WebAssembly build for browser-based emulation.

 ## Features